bhi5hmaraj/predmarket/README.md

 init.py helps creates the app
 auth.py helps the login for users
-main.py is a driver
+main.py is the driver
-models.py is sqlite database
+models.py contains database information
 templates has the html code